-Ensure consistent visitor bucketing
+Ensure consistent user bucketing

 After you start running an experiment, you can increase total traffic and rest assured that the same users always get the enabled feature.

 But things are a little more complicated if you decrease traffic or otherwise reconfigure an experiment after you start running it.
 If you plan to reconfigure an experiment while it is running, you need to implement a user profile service to ensure sticky bucketing.
 Bucketing is the process of assigning users to different variations of an experiment.
 There are two scenarios in which you might need to implement sticky bucketing: